chivandikwa/gatsby-casper/src/content/adopt-run-books.md

 # How to assume an AWS IAM role via the CLI

-## You need to assume a role from the AWS CLI.
+## You need to assume a role from the AWS CLI

 ## Situation